 The National Cyber Awareness system recently sent out an announcement of current COVID-19 scams making the rounds, so remind your team not to click on unsolicited emails and to only use trusted, official websites.
-In addition, a central online bulletin board is a good idea for updates and notifications in case anyone in your company is infected.
-Finally, verify that your acceptable computer use policies are updated to reflect best practices for remote usage.
+Additionally, setting up a central online bulletin board can help ensure that all employees receive timely updates and notifications.
+Companies should also verify that their acceptable computer use policies are up-to-date and reflect best practices for remote usage.

-5) Take a proactive security approach to security and schedule a threat assessment, as well as a review of the impact to firewalls, conditional access policies, and other logging.
+5) Take a proactive security approach to remote work security and schedule a threat assessment, as well as a review of the impact to firewalls, conditional access policies, and other logging.

 Stay ahead of potential security risks and attacks with a proactive security approach— going beyond the standard vulnerability snapshot from a set of external-facing IPs or a wireless internal segmentation assessment.
 Consider taking a more comprehensive snapshot of everything that’s happening, including all remote connections, all critical assets, and users that are connecting to remote systems from various locations.
 Threat-hunting workshops are also a good idea to help determine how a malicious actor might break into a system.

-For those who use geoblocking in their firewall to restrict access from different locations, policies will need to be reviewed and revised too now that employees will be logging in from various locations.
+Companies that use geoblocking in their firewall to restrict access from different locations should review and revise their policies to account for the fact that employees will be logging in from various locations while working remotely.